imrim12/formkl/docs/why.md

 ## The solution
 The Form Markup Language (Formkl) ecosystem is creating a new way that is fast, consistent, and easy way to create forms.

+- Extremely lightweight, no dependencies.
-- Extremely lightweight and provided alongside with a strong ecosystem, including renderers that suits your favourite UI frameworks.
+- Provided a strong ecosystem, including renderers that suits your favourite UI frameworks.
-- Formkl adapters allow you to have customizable themes, validation, and other features.
+- Customizable themes, validation, and other features.
 You can add them once, and create forms across your application with just a few lines of code.
-- Formkl is designed to be easy to learn and use, and to be consistent and highly readable as natural language.
+- Easy to learn and use, and to be consistent and highly readable as natural language.